threefoldfoundation/info_legal/wiki/definitions_legal.md

 ## ThreeFold_Token (TFT)

 The ThreeFold_Token is a digital Token which allows anyone to buy and sell IT Capacity on the TF Grid.
-This token only gets issued by the TF Chain if a TF Pool gets connected to the TF Grid.
+This token only gets issued by the TFChain if a TF Pool gets connected to the TF Grid.

-The TF Chain can issue a maximum of 4 billion tokens (gen 2).
+The TFChain can issue a maximum of 4 billion tokens (gen 2).

 ## TFChain